 While converting your existing water heater into a tankless unit isn’t always a financially or logistically feasible option, it’s certainly worth considering.
 There are a lot of notable advantages to installing tankless water heaters, including decreasing your energy usage and saving you money in the long run.

-Keep reading to learn more about how tankless water heater installation in Toronto can not only lower your monthly bills but also improve water heating efficiency throughout your property.
+Keep reading to learn more about how tankless water heater installation in Hamilton can not only lower your monthly bills but also improve water heating efficiency throughout your property.

 How Does a Tankless Water Heater Work?

 Traditional single-family storage water heaters rely on a ready reservoir of hot water.
 Turning on any tap in your home forces the storage tank to release hot water and direct it to wherever you are (e. g. a bathroom or in the kitchen).
 The depleted hot water is immediately replaced with cold water at the bottom of the tank to guarantee that the tank is always full, and you have hot water available when you need it.

 One of the main disadvantages of this system is that the tank is always automatically refilled, which means that you’re essentially paying for the water in the tank whether or not it actually gets used.